 Rather, the key issue in these truck accident lawsuits is the extent of the injuries and the appropriate settlement value.
 Who the defendant is and how much money they have tends to have a big impact on the settlement value of truck accident claims.

 Legally the identity of the defendant should make no difference.
 But in reality, who the defendant is makes a huge difference.
-If the defendant is a little old lady or a volunteer worker the jury is going to be much more sympathetic than they would toward a big company like Swift.
-And a jury's sympathy, consciously or not, tends to have an impact on how much money they award.
+If the defendant is a little old lady or a volunteer worker, the jury is going to be much more sympathetic than they would toward a big company like Swift.
+And a jury’s sympathy, consciously or not, tends to have an impact on how much money they award.
 So the trial value of a personal injury claim is much more likely to be higher with a defendant like Swift, and this higher trial value leads to a greater settlement value.

 Additionally, because tractor-trailers are larger than passenger cars and can therefore cause more damage, Swift claims adjusters are used to dealing with big dollar amounts.
 This bias can also have a productive impact on settlement value.
 Is that fair?
 On some level, no. But the deck is often stacked against accident victims.
 They deserve a break.

-Because of the specialized data and equipment large trucks, not every lawyer who regularly handles car accident cases is qualified to handle litigation against Swift.
+Because of the specialized data and equipment of large trucks, not every lawyer who regularly handles car accident cases is qualified to handle litigation against Swift.

 There are many state and federal regulations that apply to trucking accidents, as well as accident-related data storage devices that are kept on-board tractor-trailers.